-The JS7 - JITL SSHJob implements an SSH client (Secure Shell) and allows to execute shell code, scripts and programs on a remote host without a JS7 Agent being installed on that host.
+The JS7 - JITL SSHJob implements an SSH client (Secure Shell) and allows execution of shell code, scripts and programs on a remote host without a JS7 Agent being installed on that host.
 As a prerequisite the remote host has to operate an SSH server.

 The SSHJob allows execution on Unix and Windows systems.

 - The beauty of SSH is its simplicity.
-It allows public/private key authentication and is well suited to execute programs for specific accounts.
+It allows public/private key authentication and is well suited to executing programs for specific accounts.

 - The JITL SSHJob allows shell scripts to add return values to orders.

 - One of the restrictions of SSH connections is that there is limited control of child processes on the remote host.

 - If a number of child processes are spawned by a program during an SSH session and that session is aborted then child processes will continue to run.